[preliminary note: this is a personal rather than a political or social blog post, though it does touch on both of those aspects of life]

 I noticed that there were several hits on this old article today.

-I recall seeing an interview in the Sunday Times, sometime in the late 1990s (I think), written by then-Chief Interviewer Jasper Gerard.
-It was with, and the article about, Ghislaine Maxwell, the part-Jew daughter of MOSSAD chief European agent, millionaire Jew fraudster and later food-for-fish, “Robert Maxwell”.
-At the time, Ghislaine Maxwell was trying to sell her expansive country house on the Thames, somewhere near Wallingford.
+I recall seeing an interview in the Sunday Times, in 2003, written by then-Chief Interviewer Jasper Gerard.
+It was with, and the article about, the wife of Kevin Maxwell, the part-Jew son of MOSSAD chief European agent, millionaire Jew fraudster and later food-for-fish, “Robert Maxwell”.
+At the time, the Maxwells were trying to sell their expansive country house on the Thames, somewhere near Wallingford.

 That is a nice part of the world, one I knew well as a child and teenager in the early/mid 1960s and in the 1970s.
-I remember, reading the interview, thinking “there is a horrible brash Jewess living in luxury on the banks of the Thames near Wallingford, and I am scraping a modest living from the law…“.
-The fact that Ms. Maxwell was living of the proceeds of crime, such as the frauds perpetrated by her despicable father, made the feeling all the stronger.
+I remember, reading the interview, thinking “there is a horrible brash Jewish or part-Jew family living in luxury on the banks of the Thames near Wallingford, and I am scraping a modest living from the law…“.
+The fact that Kevin Maxwell was living off the proceeds of crime, such as the frauds perpetrated by his despicable father, made the feeling all the stronger.

-Well, the wheel of life has certainly turned for Ghislaine Maxwell, currently resident in a 9 foot by six foot cell in a US Federal prison.
+Well, the wheel of life has certainly turned for Ghislaine Maxwell, “Captain Bob’s” daughter, currently resident in a 9 foot by six foot cell in a US Federal prison.

 Hey!
 I have an idea!
 Jasper Gerard should go interview the declining Ghislaine before she gets bumped like Epstein, or does herself in.
-He could write a good (well, adequate…) article about the contrast between her present circumstances and those days long ago by the sweet Thames…If, that is, anyone would now publish him.
+He could write a good (well, adequate…) article about the contrast between her present circumstances and those days long ago with her brother and family by the sweet Thames…If, that is, anyone would now publish him.